 Rather than building an ecommerce checkout process yourself, rely on an optimized, streamlined, and frictionless checkout system.
 Bolt’s checkout platform is designed with customers in mind, making it easy to enter information, follow through each step, and complete payment.

-Their technology uses a number of variables to detect and prevent fraud, protecting you as a retailer as well as the customers purchasing through your store.
+Their technology uses a number of variables to detect and prevent fraud, protecting you as a retailer, and protecting the customers purchasing through your store.
 With a 100% fraudulent chargeback guarantee, you can rely on Bolt to protect your shoppers so you can focus on providing incredible products and services to your customers.